 In May 2007 the station saw its first-ever international train pass by as 100 South Koreans made a cursory visit to the North and back to much political fanfare.

 South Koreans remain divided on the train issue.
 While some are hopeful that the day-long opening of the line might signal the start of a unification process, many are critical and skeptical.

 Critical because South Korea paid something in the region of $80 million to the North for the privilege of sending a train 20km over the border.

-At lunch we are warned that not so much as a shandy (beer and lemonade) should pass our lips – not even a single tot of soju, a local variant on vodka that’s drunk in greater quantities than water.
+At lunch, we are warned that not so much as a shandy (beer and lemonade) should pass our lips – not even a single tot of soju, a local variant on vodka that’s drunk in greater quantities than water.

-For after lunch we will be joining the strictest excursion a tourist can take.
+After lunch we will be joining the strictest excursion a tourist can take.
 If the name Panmunjeom is familiar, it’s most likely that you’re up on world affairs (either that or you were a fan of M*A*S*H in the 1970s).
 The rural hamlet shot to fame in 1953 when North Korean and American officials met here to sign the armistice that halted the Korean War.

-In fact the village itself has long since disappeared and the correct moniker today is the JSA (Joint Security Area), more romantically known as the Truce Village.
+In fact, the village itself has long since disappeared and the correct moniker today is the JSA (Joint Security Area), more romantically known as the Truce Village.

 Straddling the north-south border, the JSA is a collection of official buildings where US and South Korean soldiers patrol under the watchful eye of the UN.

 These days they don’t mingle with their communist counterparts across the border as they did in the 60s and 70s.
 A bloody incident in 1976, where two US officials were killed with an axe, led to soldiers being forced to stick to their side of the border.